-Graduates of Interior Design Technology diploma are eligible to receive up to 72 credits towards the Bachelor of Interior Design (BID).
+Graduates of Lethbridge College's Interior Design Technology diploma program are eligible to receive up to 72 credits towards the Bachelor of Interior Design (BID) at Yorkville University.

 Our diploma program in Interior Design Technology will prepare you to work with design teams in a wide variety of fields.